Recipe #1, Spring pea dumplings (photo © Hannah Kaminsky | Bittersweet Blog.

 Ingredients For 15 Dumplings

 1. SET UP the steaming apparatus: Line a bamboo steamer or metal steam rack with leaves of savoy cabbage to prevent the dumplings from sticking to the bottom (and eat it afterward).
-Place the steamer in a large pot with water and heat the water to boiling; then reduce to simmering.
+Place the steamer in a large pot with water and heat the water to boiling; then reduce to simmer.
 Meanwhile…

 2. MIX together the shelled edamame, hummus, scallion, garlic, ginger, soy sauce, sesame oil, and cumin, stirring thoroughly.
 Lay the dumpling wrappers on your work surface and place about 1 tablespoon of filling in the center of each.
 Run a lightly moistened finger around the entire perimeter and bring the sides together, forming a triangle.
 Tightly crimp the corners together with a firm pinch.